A vintage morsel of Delight & a sip of sparkling Clarity to share with my Best Wishes for 2016.

 About Giselle Wilkinson - 4allsentientbeings

-Environmental conservation, community and cooperatives have been enduring threads in my life.
-Promoting sustainable lifestyles and more lately, focussing on restoring a Safe Climate, is work expressed predominantly through organisations such as The Sustainable Living Foundation (which I co-founded in 1999 - current President) and the others listed as links below.
-I am some way into a professional doctorate with MIECAT on "Mobilising Whole Communities to Restore a Sustainable Environment" and have in recent years moved into MURUNDAKA – a (more) sustainable, (more) affordable co-housing community / housing cooperative in Heidelberg, Melbourne (for which I gave up my co-op house of 19 years including veggie garden and small orchard) and it's great.
-I'm also a mum of two grown up daughters and have five step children.
+Science and art, writing and recording, have been my staples.
+Environmental protection, building community and promoting cooperatives have been enduring threads in my life.
+Promoting sustainable lifestyles and since 2003, focussing on restoring a Safe Climate, is my main focus for decades expressed predominantly through organisations such as The Sustainable Living Foundation (which I co-founded in 1999 - current President).
+In 2011, I moved into MURUNDAKA – a (more) sustainable, less UNaffordable, collaborative co-housing community in a housing cooperative (Earth CERC) in Heidelberg, Melbourne (for which I gave up my co-op house of 19 years + veggie garden & small orchard) It's a shining example of transformative change in the suburbs that CAN be done.
+In 2021 - after 11 years of work, I was awarded my professional doctorate on "Mobilising Whole Communities to Restore a Sustainable Climate".
+Getting the findings from this research out there is my current challenge.
+I'm also gratefully part of a wonderful family with two daughters, two young granddaughters, five step 'kids' and six step grandkids.

 This entry was posted in Climate Change.
 Bookmark the permalink.